 Stormont Parliament Buildings

-The Education Service also provides a range of tailored programmes for groups of school or university students Monday to Friday.
-If you wish to find out more information about this service please follow this link education.niassembly.gov.uk
+The Education Service also provides a range of tailored programmes for groups of school and university students from Monday to Friday.
+For more information, visit education.niassembly.gov.uk

 Take a virtual tour

 Parliament Buildings is situated on the Stormont Estate which is on the east side of Belfast, on the Upper Newtownards Road (A20).
 When travelling out of Belfast along the Upper Newtownards Road, the large entrance to the Estate can be seen on the left hand side of the road, approximately 5 miles from the city centre.
 Access - Pedestrians: The estate is open to pedestrians via the gates on the Upper Newtownards Road and Massey Avenue.
 Bus Services: Metro bus services 20a and 23 leave at regular intervals from Donegal Square West beside Belfast City Hall.
 On arrival at Stormont Estate, buses stop at the Massey Avenue gates and beside the Carson Statue roundabout.
 The sightseeing 'hop on-off' buses which leave from the City Centre also drive through the Stormont Estate allowing guests to visit Parliament Buildings.
 Car Parking: If you wish to visit Parliament Buildings by car, there is a Visitors’ Car Park to the right hand side of the building (as you look at it) which visitors can use.
 Parking on a Monday and Tuesday in particular are very busy, so guests may be expected to park on the roads around Parliament Building.